jundalisay/sp/content/en/research/ancient/babylonian/enuma/tablet-04.md

 O Lord, spare the life of him that putteth his trust in thee, But as for the god who began the rebellion, pour out his life."

-Then set they in their midst a garment, And unto Marduk,- their first-born they spake:
+Then set they in their midst a garment, And unto Marduk, their first-born they spake:

 "May your fate, O lord, be supreme among the gods, To destroy and to create; speak thou the word, and thy command shall be fulfilled.

-Command now and let the garment vanish;

-And speak the word again and let the garment reappear!
+Command now and let the garment vanish; And speak the word again and let the garment reappear!"

 Then he spake with his mouth, and the garment vanished.